 - Cooking overnight at a low setting (200°F to 250°F) is unsafe.
 Bacteria can easily grow under these conditions.
 Roast a turkey in a preheated oven set at 325°F.

 Promptly store leftovers to keep them out of temperatures where bacteria thrive.

-- Setting the temperature of your refrigerator between 34 and 36 °F when you know you will be adding a lot of leftovers will help keep food at proper temperatures.
+- Setting the temperature of your refrigerator between 34°F and 36°F when you know you will be adding a lot of leftovers will help keep food at proper temperatures.
 Always keep a thermometer in the refrigerator.
-Make sure that the temperature in your refrigerator is no higher than 40 °F.
+Make sure that the temperature in your refrigerator is no higher than 40°F.

 - Within 2 hours after cooking, remove the stuffing from the turkey and carve the meat off the bones.
-Put leftovers in a shallow container, no more than 2 inches deep, to allow quick cooling.
-Never put a big pot of hot food in the refrigerator—it will take too long to cool down to safe temperatures.
+Place leftovers in a shallow container, no more than 2 inches deep, to allow quick cooling.
+Never place a big pot of hot food in the refrigerator—it will take too long to cool down to safe temperatures.

 - Store in the refrigerator or freezer.
 It is best to use refrigerated leftovers within 4 days.
-If you won’t be eating your leftovers in that time, put them in the freezer where they will keep safely.
+If you decide not to eat your leftovers in that timeframe, place them in the freezer where they will keep safely.

 Have a happy and healthy Thanksgiving!